 Upgrade to the latest REST API in Azure AI Search

-Use this article to migrate data plane calls to newer stable versions of the Search REST API.
+Use this article to migrate data plane calls to newer versions of the Search REST APIs.

 Note

-API reference docs are now versioned.
-To get the right content, open a reference page and then apply the version-specific filter located above the table of contents.
+REST API reference docs are now versioned.
+For version-specific content, open a reference page and then use the selector located to the right, above the table of contents, to pick your version.

 • Your code fails when unrecognized properties are returned in an API response.
 As a best practice, your application should ignore properties that it doesn't understand.